-A built-in eSIM ensures a continuous connection both in- and out-doors, so users never have to check they’re connected, and researchers get a continuous flow of reliable patient data.
+A global roaming profile ensures a continuous connection, in- and out-doors, so users never have to check they’re connected, and researchers get a continuous flow of reliable patient data.
 The device itself is also simple, featuring a monochrome display and few buttons.

 2. Forgetting to take their medication

 In a survey of 2000 U.S. consumers living with chronic health conditions, Sony found that 45% forgot to take their medication at some point during treatment.
 Similarly, clinical trial participants sometimes forget to take their medicine, or perhaps forget to take it at the right time or under the required conditions – such as on waking up or after a meal.

 mSafety’s bi-directional communication capabilities allow researchers to monitor compliance closely and send timely reminders to the user’s device, if needed.
 Users can then confirm – via their device – when they have taken the medication.

 Participants in traditional-style clinical trials generally log their response to therapies and relay this information to trial coordinators on a weekly, bi-weekly or monthly basis.
 Not surprisingly, volunteers sometimes forget to note their responses at the time, and then fail to recall them accurately when questioned later.
 For these reasons, self-reporting is notoriously unreliable.

 With the mSafety platform, trial organisers can define the ideal frequency of data uploads in advance.
 The system then automatically sends patient data to the researchers’ backend at the time intervals specified.
 Volunteers basically don’t have to do anything except wear the device.
 All the effort, time and personal commitment required for successful self-reporting is eliminated and organisers receive regular, objective results.